-$\square$ The school's main phone number:
+- The school's main phone number:

-- The school's mailing address: \\\\\\
+- The school's mailing address:

-- The school's fax number: \\\\\\
+- The school's fax number:

-- □ Learn the procedure for clocking in/signing in (if applicable)
+- Learn the procedure for clocking in/signing in (if applicable)

-- □ Find your mailbox
+- Find your mailbox

-- □ Supplies
+- Supplies

-- $\Box$ How do you order supplies?
+- How do you order supplies?

-- □ What is your budget?
+- What is your budget?

-- Does your school allow you to spend your own money on supplies and get reimbursed (most don't, but some have a small budget for this purpose).
+- Does your school allow you to spend your own money on supplies and get reimbursed?
+Most don't, but some have a small budget for this purpose.

-- □ What supplies, if any, are available to teachers for free?
+- What supplies, if any, are available to teachers for free?
 Where are these kept?

-□ Copies
+Copies

-- □ Where do you go to make copies? - Do you need any kind of code or password to use the copier? - Do teachers have a copy limit/ration for the year? - □ Who do you go to if there is a paper jam or other problem with the copier?
+- Where do you go to make copies? - Do you need any kind of code or password to use the copier? - Do teachers have a copy limit for the year? - Who do you go to if there is a paper jam or other problem with the copier?

-□ Technology
+Technology

-- □ What is your email address?
+- What is your email address for school use?
 How do you log in to access your email? - Do you have a teacher web page?
-If so, what are the expectations for maintaining it? - □ What kind of hardware is available to students (Computer labs?
+If so, what are the expectations for maintaining it? - What kind of hardware is available to students (Computer labs?
 Tablets?
 Laptop cart?) and what is the procedure for accessing it?
 Is there a sign-up sheet?
 Do you need to check things out?
-Is there a time limit for how long you can use things? - □ What software does the school currently use or have access to?
-Is there anything you are expected to use? - □ What websites are restricted or blocked from school computers? (e.g., YouTube is blocked in many districts, which could seriously restrict what videos you are able to use in your lessons) - □ Who do you go to if you are having a technology-related problem? - □ Being absent - Who do you call if you're going to be out sick?(Also: Ask a teacher you trust about how your administrators feel about "planned" sick daysalso known as "mental health" days.
-In some schools, you i can be up-front about these.
-In others, you need to just pretend to be sick.)
+Is there a time limit for how long you can use things? - What software does the school currently use or have access to?
+Is there anything you are expected to use? - What websites are restricted or blocked from school computers? - Who do you go to if you are having a technology-related problem?